mohamedeliwa/practice-notes/conditions/pulmonology/pleural_effusion.md

     - Pleural fluid pH <7.2.

   - Usually apply suction (–​20 cmH2O), and flush regularly (e.g. 20 mL normal saline every 6 h)
   - Consider drain removal when clinical improvement occurs.
   - If there is no indication for drainage, give antibiotics and monitor closely.
   - If slow to improve or deteriorate, re-​sample the effusion and consider chest drain.

 - `Intrapleural fibrinolytics`

-  - The combination of intrapleural tPA and DNase significantly improved CXR appearances for patients with pleural infection, reduced surgical referral and hospital stay with a similar adverse event profile.
+  - The combination of intrapleural `tPA` and `DNase` significantly improved CXR appearances for patients with pleural infection, reduced surgical referral and hospital stay with a similar adverse event profile.

 - `Nutritional support`: consider supplementary NG feeding if needed.
-- `Thromboprophylaxis`:
+- `Thromboprophylaxis`
 - `Surgery`

   - Consult with thoracic surgeon if there are ongoing features of sepsis and residual pleural collection after 5–​7 days despite tube drainage and treatment with antibiotics.